 A great industry-related example is Intersport.
 As one of the biggest names in the sports retail industry, Intersport started their operations back in 1968 and now has over 6000 stores in 57 countries.
 So why would one of the biggest sports retailers decide to move to renting?

 They saw an opportunity to expand and serve a customer segment which they didn’t serve before.
 This way, they’re not only reaching a new audience, but they are also ahead of this change in consumer behaviour.
 By offering high-quality sports equipment as well as clothing for rent, which can be delivered straight to the customer’s hotel in over 14 countries, they secured their status as one of the best sports services in the retail industry, as well as in the rental industry.

 Reaching new target audiences through expanded services

 Rather than dividing the two, it makes more sense to explore ways to combine the benefits of the business models.
-By doing this you’re not only making sure your business is prepared for the future, you’re opening yourself up to new opportunities and larger audiences, all while offering more accessible activities for everybody to experience.
+By doing this, you’re not only making sure your business is prepared for the future, you’re opening yourself up to new opportunities and larger audiences while offering more accessible activities for everybody to experience.